mscwilson/bank_tech_test/README.md

 float input - actually store as pence? what to do if given more than 2dp?
 NB magic numbers
-NB Transaction @date is poorly named
+NB Transaction @date is poorly named?
-NB how to stub @successful? without allow_any_instance_of
+NB how to stub @successful? without allow_any_instance_of NB skip unsuccessful transactions in printing
+NB fix inheritance of Transaction within_max_limit?